rd1880/ME-507-Hungry-Hippo-Robot-Roshan-and-Jeff/README.md

 By:

-Jeff Romeo
+Jeff Romeo:
 B.S.
-Computer Engineering '22
+Computer Engineering '22,
 M.S.
 Electrical Engineering '23

-Roshan Dominic
+Roshan Dominic:
 B.S.
-Electrical Engineering '22
+Electrical Engineering '22,
 M.S.
 Electrical Engineering '23

 Hungry Hippos is a game where many participants are in a competition, and the goal is to collect as many marbles as you can